dogada/bitstarter/src/documents/metajs/index.html.md

 Today compilers of computer programs analyze only the grammar of the language and ignore the semantics of each specific program.
 As a result, we get the source code with high level of redundancy.
-With the increasing size of the program this naturally leads to difficulties with its support.
+With the increasing size of the program this naturally leads to difficulties in its support.
 Major changes in the application source code become virtually impossible without causing of new bugs and regressions.

 ### Solution

 Imagine that you can formalize some aspects of the creation of computer programs.
-Not code itself, namely, the code generation process.
+Not code itself, but the code generation process.
 Then the compiler will not just parse and compile the code, but partly will understand the meaning of your code and generate new code, depending on the surrounding context.